linecard/self/README.md

 self deploy
 ```

+Goto the API gateway console and deduce the pathing and URL to which this was deployed.
+Of course this will be clarified to painful extent, but for now it is an exercise for the reader.

 ## Dive a little deeper
 ```
 # run this in the root of the repo, then run it when in a function directory